 If Master Kush is not currently in stock, we will tell you that openly and recommend the closest available terpene profile from the current menu.
 Strain availability cycles with NY cultivator harvest windows, so the menu changes weekly.

-Is Master Kush good for sleep?
-Yes for most customers.
-Master Kush's myrcene + limonene terpene dominance combined with the indica-leaning lineage makes it one of our more-requested sleep-spec strains.
-Pair it with a low-dose CBN-blend gummy for full evening wind-down support.
+Is Master Kush a daytime or evening strain?
+Evening-leaning.
+Master Kush's myrcene + limonene terpene dominance and indica-leaning lineage make it one of our more-requested evening strains.
+Some customers pair it with a low-dose CBN-blend gummy for a heavier wind-down.

 Does Master Kush cause anxiety?
 Less likely than high-terpinolene sativas.
-Master Kush contains caryophyllene (anxiety-easing), limonene (mood-elevating) which are anxiety-friendly terpenes.
-Start with a small dose if you are sensitive to cannabis-induced anxiety, and ask a budtender if 1:1 THC:CBD versions of this strain family are in stock.
+Master Kush contains caryophyllene (peppery, grounding), limonene (mood-elevating) which tend to read calmer than racy.
+Start with a small dose if you are sensitive to cannabis, and ask a budtender if 1:1 THC:CBD versions of this strain family are in stock.

 What is the THC percentage of Master Kush?
 Master Kush typically tests in the 16-22% THC range across NY-licensed cultivators.
 The exact percentage varies by batch and cultivator - every Terp Bros NYC flower jar has the certificate of analysis on the package and on the Dutchie product page.
 CBD is typically less than 1% in this cultivar.